Search Committee: Synopsis

-With Deangelo Vickers still in a coma, Dunder Mifflin–Sabre Scranton is left with Creed Bratton as interim regional manager, who does many poor managerial activities, such as having numerous meetings without actually calling anyone, repeatedly misnaming employees, and creating meaningless acronyms.
-Jo Bennett puts Jim Halpert, Toby Flenderson and Gabe Lewis into a committee to interview candidates for the manager position, including Andy Bernard, Darryl Philbin, Kelly Kapoor, and a number of outsiders, including a personal friend of hers, Nellie Bertram, who suggests various strange methods for running an office, including a "zen garden" theme and removal of all official titles for Dunder Mifflin Scranton.
+With Deangelo Vickers still in a coma, Dunder Mifflin–Sabre Scranton is left with Creed Bratton as interim regional manager.
+Jim Halpert, Toby Flenderson and Gabe Lewis interview candidates for the manager position, including Andy Bernard, Darryl Philbin, Kelly Kapoor, and a number of outsiders, including a personal friend of hers, Nellie Bertram.
+To stop Creed from calling clients and telling them the office is about to go out of business, Pam Halpert distracts him with activities, and poses as various clients when Creed has Jordan Garfield contact them.

-Several applicants exhibit odd behavior: one refuses to explain his three-step plan, another is concerned about gas prices and long distance phone calls, another is adamant on having a vacation to the Finger Lakes, and one named Robert California talks in confusing riddles that both baffle and impress the committee.
-David Brent also applies, making an appearance via webcam.
-To stop Creed from calling major clients and telling them the office is about to go out of business, Pam Halpert distracts him with activities such as having him try to find the differences between two copies of the same picture, and poses as various clients when Creed has Jordan Garfield contact them.

-Dwight Schrute, still upset over being demoted by Jo, stops taking care of himself and openly looks through want ads in the office.
-His attitude changes when Robert disparages the position and the office to a sketchy, uncommitted interviewee.
+Dwight Schrute, despondent over being demoted by Jo, stops taking care of himself and openly looks through want ads in the office.
+His attitude changes when applicant Robert California disparages the position and the office.
 Dwight becomes incensed that the position might go to someone who does not take it seriously.
-He demands to be interviewed, and while Jim balks, after Dwight's persistent efforts to acquire an interview (particularly by disguising himself as a French burn victim named Jacques Souvenier), Jo instructs Jim to grant him one, as she likes "a little bit of crazy."
-Jim had earlier firmly shot down Dwight's extensive bribe list for Jim's support, and quickly ends his formal interview.
+After Dwight's persistent efforts to acquire an interview, Jo instructs Jim to grant him one, as she likes "a little bit of crazy."
+Jim had earlier shot down Dwight's bribe for Jim's support, and quickly ends his formal interview.